kpilearner/lmr/README.md

 ## ComfyUI Workflow

-### An averaged moe-lora ckpt compatible with ComfyUI-nunchaku
+### ComfyUI-nunchaku

 We extend our heartfelt thanks to @[judian17](https://github.com/judian17) for crafting a ComfyUI [workflow](https://github.com/River-Zhang/ICEdit/issues/1#issuecomment-2846568411) that facilitates seamless usage of our model.
 Explore this excellent [workflow](https://github.com/River-Zhang/ICEdit/issues/1#issuecomment-2846568411) to effortlessly run our model within ComfyUI.

 The checkpoint utilized in this workflow differs slightly from the one described in the original paper.
-Please redownload it from [here](https://huggingface.co/aha2023/average_MOE_ICEdit-MoE-LoRA).
+Please redownload it from [here](https://huggingface.co/RiverZ/normal-lora/tree/main).
 This workflow incorporates high-definition refinement, yielding remarkably good results.
 Moreover, integrating this LoRA with Redux enables outfit changes to a certain degree.
 Once again, a huge thank you to @[judian17](https://github.com/judian17) for his innovative contributions!
 For more details about the workflow, please refer to this [issue](https://github.com/River-Zhang/ICEdit/issues/1#issuecomment-2846568411).

-As we released the [normal lora weights](https://huggingface.co/RiverZ/normal-lora/tree/main) which is more stable than the average_MOE_lora, you can use this in ComfyUI workflow.

 ![comfyui image](docs/images/comfyuiexample.png)

-#### TODO: Workflow for the original ckpt
+#### TODO: Workflow for the MoE ckpt

 ### 🎨 Enjoy your editing!